tock/tock/libraries/tickv/README.md

 to flash can also read all of the information.
 Any privacy, security or authentication measures need to be layered on top of TicKV.

+### Hardware Requirements

+TicKV requires that the flash medium allow at least two writes to a word between erase operations.

 ## Versions

 TicKV stores the version when adding objects to the flash storage.